MemoryDisaggregation/FineMem/README.md

 It is recommended to use nohup or tmux to ensure uninterrupted long-term execution.
 If the scripts terminate abnormally, please first run ./scripts/fresh_all.sh to reset both memory-node and compute-node configurations.

+### Memory Malloc System

+We reimplemented mimalloc with FineMem at repository (https://github.com/MemoryDisaggregation/mimallocv1_mralloc), and the automated configuration and execution scripts will be available soon.

 ### DM KV-Store System

 Similar to the microbenchmark scripts, ​​these​​ scripts can also be ​​executed from node 0 with a single command​​.